darpa-brass/bbn-immortals/immortals_repo/harness/README.md

 See details at the [CP3 Document](phase02/ChallengeProblems/Immortals-Phase2-cp3-LibraryEvol.md)

 Current Status:
  * Baseline A, Baseline B, and Challenge have been fully implemented for library mutation with one server mutation library (ElevationApi_2)
  * Implementation of additional libraries and partial library upgrades are in progress

 ## Initial Online Setup

-The initial setup will go through dependency installation, building, and installation of the DAS.
+The initial setup requires an internet connection and will go through dependency installation, building, and installation of the DAS.
+It is recommended to use the **Vagrant Installation** or **Assisted Installation** as they will perform additional checks to ensure the DAS is ready for use.

-##### Vagrant Installation

-Simply execute `vagrant up` within the immortals_repo folder containing the `Vagrantfile`

-##### Manual Installation
+#### Manual Installation

 1. Install Python 3.5 if necessary
     `$ sudo apt-get install python3.5`